sathwikmerugu45/sathwikmerugu45/README.md

 I'm a passionate software developer with a keen interest in Full Stack development.
 I enjoy building innovative solutions and constantly learning new technologies.

-- 🔭 I’m currently working ar Clavistara Consultants.
+- 🔭 I’m currently working at Clavistara Consultants.
 - ⚡ A Full Stack Developer.
 - 💬 Ask me about React.js, Node, JavaScript, TypeScript, and Express.
 - 📫 How to reach me: sathwikmerugu69@gmail.com.